walkercraig/walkercraig/_posts/2021/2021-04-09-podcast-episode-2-small-moves.md

 ---
 layout: post
 tag: [ Listen ]
-title: Podcast.
+title: Craig Walker Show.
 Episode 2.
 Small Moves.
 ---

 To help get more content up on his podcast feed more quickly, Craig begins by revisiting some of his letters and recording them.<br><br/>